filesrocket/filesrocket/README.md

 - `Response`: It is an object that represents the HTTP response.
 For more information click [here](https://expressjs.com/en/4x/api.html#res)
 - `NextFunction`: It is an function that represent the cycle `request-response`

-> **Note**: To facilitate the adoption of the tool, the hooks are based on express middleware functions, visit [here](https://expressjs.com/en/guide/using-middleware.html) for more information.
+> Note: To facilitate the adoption of the tool, the hooks are based on express middleware functions, visit [here](https://expressjs.com/en/guide/using-middleware.html) for more information.

 ### Creating my first hook.
 As we visualized in the previous example, creating a hook is quite simple, since it is nothing more than a Javascript function that is executed at a certain moment.
 But before creating a hook, it is necessary to take into account some considerations.